mallika2011/Machine-Data-Learning/A3/Report.md

 The diagrams representing the 3 iterations of the genetic algorithm are as follows.

-Each diagram is accompanied by its own set of Population, Children and Mutation vectors which are indexed and shown along with it.
+Each diagram is accompanied by a table which contains its own set of Population, Children and Mutation vectors which are indexed and shown along with it.
 The diagram makes use of these indices.

+Table Coloumns :

+* *Col 1:* Represents the indices of the individuals in the population.
+* *Col 2:* Represents the errors of the individuals in the population.
+* *Col 3:* Represents the probability with which the individuals are selected for crossover based on the errprs (fitness funciton).
+* *Col 4:* Represents the parents selected for crossover from the top 8 parents (vectors before cross over).
+* *Col 5:* Represents the set of indices at which the genes/elements are swapped between the two chromosomes/parent vectors.
+* *Col 6:* Represents the indices of the children produced.
+* *Col 1:* Represents the indices of the mutated children.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br>